 All orders for business cards should be coordinated with the Communications Department.
-Please send an email to the department at businesscards@hccc.edu indicating the text to be included - generally, name, title, department (if desired), office address, telephone, fax, and email.
+Please send an email to the department at businesscards@hccc.edu indicating the text to be included - generally, name, title, pronouns (if desired) department, office address, telephone, fax, and email.
 Please note that all requests are subject to review by the Human Resources Department for verification of title, and that all department names must be approved by the HCCC Board of Trustees.